by Marion Marks

 Williams took out a loan to repay Settle family, but the proof of money transferring seems to be only based on dates supplied in the report rather than documents requested by the media.

 Williams loaned his committee $81,500.00 and supposedly took out a personal loan to repay the Settles.
+Click and find out more about Metropolitan Mortgage Corp here to understand the intentions.
 So, BIG Fund raisers are this week and next.
 And with “secret” polling showing Williams in a hole, the funds can’t come in quickly enough.

 Ollie Tyler on the other hand has allowed donors to “Make Loans” to her campaign by exceeding the allowable limit of $2,500 per donation on at least four donations on her report.
 Such donations are clearly a violation of the State election laws and are a way of providing an extra $10,000 in cash to the needed funds. $2,500 of this is allowable as a donation, but the excess is at least very sloppy campaign reporting.

 If the manner in which these two candidates manage their finances and campaigns reflects how they would manage the city, I don’t feel comfortable about the business or ethics practices they would bring to city hall, you can learn more about our thoughts in the next page.
 Shreveport has enough trouble managing finances that voters should also be appalled by such treatment of campaign laws.

 *Mr. Patrick Williams is a candidate in the Shreveport Mayor election scheduled for November 4, 2014.
 On October 6, 2014 Mr. Williams filed a “30th day prior to primary” Candidate’s Report with the Louisiana Board of Ethics.
 On Schedule B: Loans Received page 40 of the report it list three loans received by Patrick Williams for the campaign.
 The details are as follows: